top of page

 New Innovative Leadership Delivering Results for Our Community

-Diana Emerson, lives in the Abell Community within the Charles Village neighborhood in Baltimore City.
-She was appointed to Baltimore City Democratic State Central Committee in 2021 and elected in 2022 for the 43A District serving the 23-26 term.
-Diana currently serves as the Vice Chair of the Baltimore City Democratic State Central Committee and was appointed by Governor Wes Moore to the State Central Committee as Deputy Treasurer.
+Diana Emerson lives in the historic Belvedere community in Baltimore City.
+She was appointed to the Baltimore City Democratic State Central Committee in 2021 and elected in 2022 to represent District 43A, serving the 2023–2026 term.
+Diana currently serves as Vice Chair of the Baltimore City Democratic State Central Committee and was appointed by Governor Wes Moore to the Maryland Democratic Party as Deputy Treasurer.

-For over 20 years Diana has worked in the non-profit sector serving Baltimore City neighborhoods , residents and youth as a community organizer and program facilitator.
-Diana through the years worked on public safety initiatives , outreach for sex workers and healthy neighborhood block projects in the Greater Homewood area.
-Diana has organized countless community cleanups, hosted back to school drives and organized National Night Out events focusing on creating a safe and inclusive space for all.
+For over 25 years, Diana has worked in the nonprofit sector, serving Baltimore City neighborhoods, residents, and youth as a community organizer and program facilitator.
+Her career has spanned initiatives in public safety, outreach for sex workers, and healthy neighborhood projects in the Greater Homewood area.
+She has organized countless community cleanups, back-to-school drives, and National Night Out events—always with a focus on creating safe, inclusive spaces.

-On any given day when not volunteering her time in the community, Diana can be found tending to her garden, walking her pups throughout the neighborhood or spending time with her husband and family.
+When not volunteering or advocating for her community, Diana enjoys gardening, walking her dogs through the neighborhood, and spending time with her husband and family.

 image0-2.jpeg